12 Sep All of Our Mistakes Are Never Forgotten

 Drawers had been ripped out of the cabinets, the contents emptied all over the floor.
 The oven and microwave both had their glass smashed in.
 Any shelf that wasn’t bolted to the wall had been toppled over.
 We saw no point in cleaning all of it up, so David just gathered ingredients he needed from the floor.

-While David prepared our meals, I gathered supplies.
-I unlocked the storage room at the back of the camp.
-I gathered anything we might need and place it in a metal storage locker.
-By the time I took any supplies I deem necessary, I was barely able to close the lid.
+While he prepared our meals, I gathered supplies.
+I unlocked the storage room at the back of the camp and gathered anything we might need and placed it in a metal storage locker.
+By the time I took any supplies I deemed necessary, I was barely able to close the lid.
 I grabbed one of the handles and turned to drag it out to the snow crawler.
 As I faced the doorway, I was met with the sight of one of them standing in the doorway.
 I immediately let go of the locker and grabbed the pistol from my waistband.
 I aimed directly at his head and put my finger on the trigger.